Stability and versioning

 - Customers should treat the live API as the source of truth, not snapshot known-good outputs.

-We do not change calculation behavior for any reason other than regulatory compliance — no aesthetic rounding tweaks, no "cleaner" formulas.
+We do not change calculation behavior for any reason other than correctness — no aesthetic rounding tweaks, no "cleaner" formulas.

 Breaking changes ship as /v2/